-The California Farmers’ Markets Association is a mutual benefit corporation providing Certified Farmers’ Markets for the Bay Area since 1994 and is known for its ability to create an atmosphere of community in a marketplace.
+The California Farmers’ Markets Association is a mutual benefit corporation providing Certified Farmers’ Markets for the Bay Area since 1993 and is known for its ability to create an atmosphere of community in a marketplace.

-The California Farmers’ Markets have been voted by the readers of the San Jose Mercury News, Mountain View Voice, Walnut Creek Magazine, and other local newspapers as the “Best Place to Buy Produce”, and has won National, state and regional awards by the American Farmland Trust in America’s Favorite Farmers’ Market.
+The California Farmers’ Markets have been voted by the readers of the San Jose Mercury News, Mountain View Voice, Walnut Creek Magazine, and other local newspapers as the “Best Place to Buy Produce”, and has won National, state and regional awards by the American Farmland Trust in America’s Favorite Farmers’ Market Contest.

 The California Farmers’ Markets are known for their ability to showcase high quality, trend setting fruits and vegetables which have provided a source of education for numerous food editors and writers around the country who come to the Farmers’ Markets just to learn about the new explosion of varieties that are offered.
 In this sense the farmers’ markets have been a trendsetter in introducing new varieties into the marketplace.

 The California Farmers’ Markets have an extensive special event and promotion program.
-These include annual fruit festivals, the monthly comparative tasting events, cooking and gardening demonstrations, and annual Harvest Festivals and the Foliday Harvest Celebration Fairs.
+These include annual fruit festivals, the monthly comparative tasting events, cooking and gardening demonstrations, annual Harvest Festivals and the Holiday Harvest Celebration Fairs.
 The Association serves to promote the nationwide 5-A-Day healthy eating program for children and has alligned itself with the Let’s Move program fighting childhood obesity.

 “Certified Farmers’ Markets” and “Certified Producers” are certified and regulated by State of California law.
 It is illegal for farmers to buy and re-sell agricultural products at a Certified Farmers’ Market.
-A Certified Farmers’ Market is a location, certified by the Agricultural Commissioner, where a producer sells only thier own fruits and vegetables directly to consumers.
+A Certified Farmers’ Market is a location, certified by the Agricultural Commissioner, where a producer sells only their own fruits and vegetables directly to consumers.
 A Certified Farmers’ Market may only be operated by a local government, a certified producer or a non-profit organization.
 Certified Producers enjoy the exemptions of certain State regulations that require strict packing, labeling, size and grading standards.
-These exemptions foster the freshness and product availability that enjances every Certified Farmers’ Market in California.
+These exemptions foster the freshness and product availability that enhances every Certified Farmers’ Market in California.

 There are over 700 Certified Farmers’ Markets in California.
 California Farmers’ Markets Association’s system of 14 markets serves over 26,000 households each week.
 The markets are outlets where consumer’s benefits include:

-- Purchase directly from a family farm.
+Purchase directly from a family farm.

-- Obtain cultural/specialty fruits and vegetables not easily available in supermarkets.
+Obtain cultural/specialty fruits and vegetables not easily available in supermarkets.

-- Purchase of local products, which strengthen the local economy while decreasing the demand on transportation from outlying areas.
+Purchase of local products, which strengthen the local economy while decreasing the demand on transportation from outlying areas.